Not Only Rewards But Also Constraints: Applications on Legged Robot Locomotion: Experimental Results

 As a result, our framework satisfies two important properties, \textit{objective sensitivity} and \textit{constraint satisfaction}, required for training neural network controllers.
 Based on the \textit{constraint satisfaction} property, engineers can use constraints to restrict the area where the policy converges.
 Thus, they can generate desired motions efficiently by setting appropriate constraint parameters at their intent.
 Setting constraints is more straightforward than modifying reward coefficients since it directly restricts the search region with hyperparameters that correspond to physical variables with known units.
 A minimal number of reward terms, as demonstrated in Table \ref{table:reward_number}, can then be designed and fine-tuned based on the \textit{objective sensitivity} property.
+Check out the Appendix for a more detailed demonstration of our framework's engineering benefits based on the two properties mentioned above.
+It is illustrated using a simple toy example and a comprehensive comparison of the entire engineering scenario with the reward-only framework (Table \ref{table:engineering_scenario_comparison}).